Monday, March 3, 2025

 Every man, Paracelsus teaches, is endowed by nature with three mysterious powers -Will, Faith and Imagination- capable of leading him to the highest perfection.
 Paracelsus, the famous alchemist, physician, philosopher and mystic of the 16th century, was a remarkable, enigmatic, complex and contradictory man.
 Some considered him a drunkard and a rowdy, others a misogynist, others accused him of heresy, feared his clear mind and sharp tongue, and others prayed to him, worshipping him as a magician and miracle worker.
 Paracelsus was a true son of the Renaissance and as great and complex as that time itself.
 He was, indeed, a titan, the creator of a new age and a new culture.
 It was he who developed in Paracelsus the inclinations towards the occult sciences.
 The craving for the occult and led the young Paracelsus to the laboratory of the rich Sigismund Fugger in Tyrol, who was a famous alchemist, able to pass on to his pupil many valuable information.
 In our work we use him precisely according to these criteria.

-Where on the internet have you been researching Paracelsus?
+Where on the internet have you researched Paracelsus?
 Is there any printed literature you’re planning to look into for additional study?

 Some thematic websites and stuff.
 For now I’m digging more into alchemic works for our upcoming album.

-What Greek myths did were you looking into while you were writing your lyrics?
+What Greek myths did were you looking into while writing your lyrics?

 For lyrics I’ve mostly used a mix of Greek gods’ features and some historic, alchemic facts, myths and stuff.
 In “Philosopher`s Mercury” I used features of Hermes (alt.
 Mercury) and his cult, historic usage of Mercury and Cinnabar of which Mercury is mostly made.
 In “Solar Sulfur” Apollo but with his other name Phoebus, Greek fire, an incendiary weapon system according to science works of that time contained Sulfur, and the tale of Sodom and Gomorrah was the number one inspiration for the apocalypse described in lyrics.
 For “Witchcraft Salt” not that many myths but while writing the lyrics I was looking for inspiration in myths about the god Poseidon, so for that reason there is water theme.

-What are the reasons you resonate with the Greek mythical stories and gods you talked about in “Three Primes of Alchemy”?
-How much research had you done on them before deciding to write the lyrics?
+Why do you resonate with the Greek mythical stories and gods in “Three Primes of Alchemy”?
+How much research had you done on them altogether?

 Some time ago I was interested in gods and pantheons.
 Me and my friend would research some info about Greek, Slav, Norse, etc pantheons but for now the Greek pantheon is the most I’m into.
 For this album it was appropriate to use this knowledge so I did it.

-Aside from you and Serg, how did the rest of the band contribute to the songs on “Three Primes of Alchemy”?
+Aside from you and Serg, how did the the band contribute to “Three Primes of Alchemy”?

 Yura wrote and recorded all the drums, and his voice is also featured in the intro to “Witchcraft Salt” and also the cover of “Deathhammer”.
 Aside from that he gave us more inspiration for the tracks from his perspective and like others contributed to the arrangements of the songs.

-In what ways does Yura’s drumming and occasional vocals contribute to the band’s overall sound?
+In what ways does Yura’s drumming and occasional vocals contribute to the band’s sound?

 Drums are the base element for any track.
 Yura’s drumming is essential for this band and any other he played in earlier.
 His vocals are the cherry on top of this huge cake of music we made as a band.

-Who did you hire to create the cover artwork for “Three Primes of Alchemy”?
+Who did you hire to create the cover art for “Three Primes of Alchemy”?
 How widely recognized is this artist among metal bands?
-In what way does her artwork convey the lyrics?
+In what way does her artwork represent the lyrics?

 The idea for the cover was thought up by our favorite artist Grace Ace Blood, who lives in the USA.
 She also worked with Serg on his project Cosmic Jaguar and lots of other bands.
 Here are her words about the cover: